mahmoudadelKA/humata-rec/replit.md

 - **Python Dependencies:** Installed all required packages from requirements.txt
 - **Workflow Configuration:** Configured Gunicorn to run on 0.0.0.0:5000 with webview output
 - **Deployment Configuration:** Set up autoscale deployment with proper timeout settings (1800s)
+- **Authentication Removed:** Replaced login/registration with simple "Enter AI World" button for direct access
+- **Global Video Background:** YouTube video now plays as background throughout the entire site
+- **Mobile Navigation Fixed:** Improved sidebar touch handling for mobile devices
-- **Status:** Application is running and accessible, showing authentication page
+- **Status:** Application is running and accessible with simplified welcome page

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development where I can provide feedback at each stage.
 Ask before making major changes to the project's architecture or core functionalities.
 Ensure the application maintains its Arabic RTL design and glassmorphism aesthetic.
 All new features should seamlessly integrate with the existing UI/UX.
 Do not make changes to the `replit.md` file without explicit instruction.